fortesdev/MultisensoryAccessibilityPlugin/README.md

    c.
 An instance to a MSMaterialParameter.
 This is a set of constant definitions used by the shaders.
 We provide one ready to use in the plugin's Content folder.
 We do not recomment altering it for the color blidness case, as it is edited by the plugin in real time.
 Keep also in mind this file is shared with Color blindness aid.
    d.
 The color technique used for the aid.
 One is Shaders, very biologically precise, but strict and lacking contrast.
 The second is using LUTs (Look-up tables), that allows a more refined and artistic definition.
 We recommend using shaders, unless you use your own LUT definitions.
    e.
 The mode of aid.
 You can Simulate (to see how a color blind person see), Simulate Corrected (to see the correction as a color blidness person), and Correct, which should be the mode applied in production with the aid enabled.
    f.
-The strenght or of the aid (bigger the more affected a color cone is)
+The strenght or of the aid (bigger the more severily affected a color cone is)
 ![Screenshot 2025-03-09 at 17 14 00](https://github.com/user-attachments/assets/0c174c80-4503-40ba-b01f-a038bc5f677e)

 # Epilepsy aid setup